Karen J. Finkenbinder, Ph.D.

 - Peace Operations (peacekeeping)

 - Human Security

 - Ph.D., Public Administration, Pennsylvania State University

 - Master of Strategic Studies, U.S. Army War College

 - Master of Public Administration, Pennsylvania State University

 - Bachelor of Science, Criminal Justice, Missouri-Western State University

 Dr. Karen Finkenbinder joined the Marshall Center in July 2021 as the Chief of Publications and was promoted to the Deputy Associate Dean in January 2023.
 She also serves as a Lecturer for the Program on Applied Security Studies (PASS), as well as other Marshall Center courses.
-She is the College's advisor for Women, Peace and Security efforts.

 Dr. Finkenbinder was previously the Chief of Research and Publication and the Peace Operations and Rule of Law Advisor at the Peacekeeping and Stability Operations Institute (PKSOI).
 She also served as the Course Director for the Army War College Peace Operations Course and has taught criminal justice courses at Shippensburg University and Pennsylvania State University.
 Dr. Finkenbinder served as the U.S. Professor of Peacekeeping to the Socialist Republic of Vietnam’s Peacekeeping Center as it built its capabilities and capacities to train, deploy, sustain, and regenerate peacekeepers.

 Additionally, Dr. Finkenbinder was a U.S. expert for community policing to the United Nations, and has served as a municipal police officer, state police training and education specialist, and military police officer.